 If you’re serious about acquiring true security for yourself, your family and your personal possessions, you need to look beyond the common security systems and monitoring services provided by the large companies that market piece of mind but do not provide real security protection.
 Creativity and psychology must be taken into consideration when selecting the right system for your home.
 Do not rely solely on one method, try to stagger them for optimal results.

-The writer, Tom Rosenberger has traveled throughout Costa Rica for 26 years, inspecting land, homes, condominiums and commercial buildings for people who want to purchase existing property or build new construction.
+The writer, Tom Rosenberger has traveled throughout Costa Rica since 1993, inspecting land, homes, condominiums and commercial buildings for people who want to purchase existing property or build new construction.
 If you would like to contact Tom you can send him a message by clicking here.